 Wisconsin’s Kettle Moraine Forest is comprised of five main units, encompassing over 56,000 acres in southeastern Wisconsin.
-The Ice Age National Scenic Trail, one of only 11 National scenic trails in the United States, travels through Kettle Moraine State Forest.
-This beautiful trail encompasses over 1000 miles and 28 counties in the state of Wisconsin, with fascinating geology and remant landforms that tell the story of Wisconsin’s unique glacial history.
+The Ice Age National Scenic Trail, one of only 11 National scenic trails in the United States, travels through varied terrain is the Kettle Moraine.
+This beautiful trail encompasses over 1000 miles and 28 counties in the state of Wisconsin, with fascinating geology and remant landforms that tell the story of Wisconsin’s unique glacial past.
 The scenic Monches segment of the Ice Age Trail in the Loew Lake Unit of the Kettle Moraine Forest showcases this unique post-glacial terrain – it does not disappoint!

 Glacial History of Wisconsin

 Wisconsin has a fascinating geologic past!
 Sculpted by receding glaciers over 12,000 years ago, the state is home to varied and beautiful landscapes.
-From hills and bluffs to woodlands and prairies rich with native plants, Midwestern residents and visitors from across the country are fortunate to hike, snowshoe, and even cross-country ski (in some segments!) through the diverse landscapes of this beautiful trail.
+From hills and bluffs to woodlands and prairies rich with native plants, Wisconsin residents and visitors from across the country are fortunate to hike, bike, snowshoe, and cross-country ski through the diverse landscapes of this beautiful state.

 Note: This post contains affiliate links.
 If you choose to make a purchase based on my recommendation, I may make a small commission at no additional cost to you.